Rising wedge vs Ascending Triangle

 2. It has a clear definition of stop, entry, and limit levels.

-3. This offers a favorable risk/reward ratio for traders.
+3. This offers a favourable risk/reward ratio for traders.

 Cons